Download the PDF version of our Call for Papers (A4 format)

 We invite experts in different areas to organise either a tutorial or a workshop to be held on the first day of the conference.
 Tutorials will provide insights into specific topics through hands-on training and interactive experiences.
 Workshops will extend to a half or full day and could include invited speakers, discussions with a smaller community, and independent submissions.

-Tutorial and workshop submission are open now!
+Tutorial and workshop submission are now closed!

 Important dates (tentative):